Supersymmetric AdS Solitons, Coulomb Branch Flows and Twisted Compactifications: Observables of the dual field theories

 \section{Observables of the dual field theories}

 In the present section we will calculate various observables in the dual field theories of the backgrounds presented in section \ref{New_BG}.
 These include: the expectation value of the Wilson and 't Hooft loop operators, entanglement entropy, flow central charge, holographic complexity as well as the study of $\mathrm{D}7$ brane embeddings in the case of the deformed type IIB background of Anabalon and Ross \cite{Anabalon:2021tua}.
 We will present the holographic calculation of said observables while emphasizing two key features.
 The first feature is universality.
 The resulting expressions are factorized into two parts, one depending on the radial direction which contains the dynamics of each object in gravity, while the other numerical factor containing details of the internal space and expressing information about the UV SCFTs.
-We attribute this phenomenon to the conjecture of Gauntlett and Varela presented in \cite{Gauntlett:2007ma} and later proved in \cite{Cassani:2019vcl} using G-structure techniques.
+We attribute this phenomenon to the theorem of Gauntlett and Varela presented as a conjecture in \cite{Gauntlett:2007ma} and later proved in \cite{Cassani:2019vcl} using G-structure techniques.
+The theorem states that any SUSY solution of supergravity in dimensions D=10 or D=11, which can be written as a warped product $\text{AdS}_{d+1}\times _w {\cal M}_{D-d-1}$ consistently truncates on\footnote{${\cal M}_{D-d-1}$ is required to be Riemannian.} ${\cal M}_{D-d-1}$ resulting in a gauged supergravity in $(d+1)$-dimensions.
+The field content of the gauged lower dimensional theory is dual to the superconformal current multiplet of the $\text{SCFT}_d$ dual.
+The fields belonging to this multiplet are the ones responsible for the dynamical/radially dependent part of the observables.
 In this sense, the behaviour of these observables, even in the case where they do involve the internal space in their calculation (like the flow central charge and entanglement entropy), depends only on the underlying 5d gauged supergravity.
 The second feature concerns the singularity study we presented in section \ref{singularity_section}.
-We notice that in the case of the solutions being smooth ($\hat\nu\approx-1$ but never -1), the Wilson loop observable is affected and therefore able to detect the higher curvature effects.
+We notice that even in the case of the solutions being smooth ($\hat\nu\approx-1$ but never $-1$), the Wilson loop observable is affected by the high curvature in the supergravity, signalling that the theory is not a trustable approximation in this region of parameter space.
 This presents itself as a first order phase transition near this region of parameter space, which we argue is not physically relevant.
 Additionally, appendices \ref{Appendix_Polyakov_loop} and \ref{appendix_gauge_coupling} are dedicated to the study of Polyakov loops and the effective gauge coupling constant of each QFT.